tiagovignatti/my_website/content/projects/index.en.md

 {{< figure src="/images/11162707_643090662565064_8268919639556227072_n.webp" class="float-left" >}}

-Built on Unity , coded with C#, and using spatial audio, photogrammetry and other techniques to run on Samsung Gear VR, [Itaipu VR](https://www.youtube.com/watch?v=xG9od30Lwmg) has been recognized worldwide including by Facebook's VP of Virtual Reality, when [he opened up his keynote](https://youtu.be/6WuzK1xKMR8) talking about this work at the Facebook F8 **2018**.
+Built on Unity, coded with C#, using spatial audio, photogrammetry and other hyper-realism digital techniques to run on Samsung Gear VR, [Itaipu VR](https://www.youtube.com/watch?v=xG9od30Lwmg) has been recognized worldwide.
+Facebook [opened their keynote](https://youtu.be/6WuzK1xKMR8) at F8 **2018** highlighting this work.

 ---

-## Zero-Copy Texture Uploads in Chrome OS
+## Various custom projects on Unreal Engine 4

-{{< figure src="https://software.intel.com/content/dam/develop/external/us/en/images/zero-copy-texture-uploads-in-chrome-os-fig1-599269.png" class="float-right" >}}
+{{< figure src="/images/Unreal_Engine_Logo.webp" class="float-right" >}}

-Performance and Optimization: In **2015**, I've modified Chrome OS to make [zero-copy texture uploads](https://software.intel.com/content/www/us/en/develop/articles/zero-copy-texture-uploads-in-chrome-os.html) possible.
-In the best scenario the Web content now is loaded 38% faster, using 65% lower memory.
-This optimization is being shipped in millions of devices using Chrome OS on Intel Architecture.
+During **2017 - 2020**, I've directed teams of audiovisual editors, 3D artists, educational content creators and engineers.
+I have lead the development of Virtual Reality and Augmented Reality content such as games, training and specially a [complete learning platform for high-school students](https://youtu.be/d8NU1rbFoII).
+Most of the projects were based on Unreal Engine 4 and C++.

 ---